-Name of Property County and State Statement of Significance Summary Paragraph (Provide a summary paragraph that includes level of significance, applicable criteria, justification for the period of significance, and any applicable criteria considerations.)
+Statement of Significance Summary Paragraph (Provide a summary paragraph that includes level of significance, applicable criteria, justification for the period of significance, and any applicable criteria considerations.)

-The Brown Beret headquarters at 2639-43 East Fourth Street is eligible for listing in the National Register at the local level of significance under Criterion A in the areas of Ethnic Heritage: Hispanic, Social History, and Politics/Government, with a period of significance of 1969-1970.
-The property meets the registration requirements for headquarters and offices of prominent organizations in the context of Making a Democracy: Latino Struggles for Inclusion in the primary Chicano Moratorium in Los Angeles County Multiple Property Submission as well as the secondary Latinos in Twentieth Century California Multiple Property Submission.
+The Brown Beret Headquarters at 2639-43 East Fourth Street is eligible for listing in the National Register under Criterion A in the areas of Ethnic Heritage, Social History, Politics and Government.
+It meets the registration requirements for headquarters and offices of prominent organizations outlined in the Latinos in Twentieth Century California Multiple Property Submission, and is significant at the local level in the context of the Latino Struggles for Inclusion.
 The building was the headquarters of the Brown Beret organization and served as their meeting place during the Chicano Moratorium.
 The Brown Berets were an influential group of social activists and leading advocates of the Chicano movement in East Los Angeles during the 1960s and 1970s.